gsg211/Coconut/README.md

 #### Data Length

+2 bytes - enough to store numbers in [0,2^16-1]

 The standard maximum packet data size used in this project will be 512bytes, but this setting can be altered by the client, in the configuration application.

+It tells the application exactly how many bytes of data to use.
+The UDP header Data Length field shows the entire datagram length size, which is not useful for knowing how much data is really transfered.

 #### Application Checksum